There seems to be much confusion amongst trainers and trainees as to whether squats should be performed all the way down or just half way.

 I do not agree.
 There are certain instances where partial range of motion (ROM) is indicated, but for the most part, I teach people the full squat for the following reasons.

-Barbell Full Squat
+Full Squat Benefits1

-1 / It is the most primitive movement pattern known to man
+It is the most primitive movement pattern known to man

-2 / In case anyone hasn't noticed
+In case anyone hasn't noticed

-3 / We should strive to train in full ROM for each and every exercise
+We should strive to train in full ROM for each and every exercise

-The squat is no exception.
+The squat is no exception.4

-4 / Every exercise produces stress
+Every exercise produces stress

-The body then adapts to this stress.
+The body then adapts to this stress.5

-5 / Contraction of the quadriceps, the hamstrings, and the gastrocnemius maintains integrity around the knee joint
+Contraction of the quadriceps, hamstrings, and gastrocnemius

-6 / Sheering and compressive forces do occur around the knee joint
+Sheering and compressive forces do occur around the knee joint

-Sheering forces that occur in some open kinetic chain lower body exercises, such as the leg extension); however, the large contact area of the patella with the femoral groove (as knee flexion increases during the full squat) helps to dissipate compressive forces.
+Sheering forces that occur in some open kinetic chain lower body exercises, such as the leg extension); however, the large contact area of the patella with the femoral groove (as knee flexion increases during the full squat) helps to dissipate compressive forces.7

 So, does it make sense to only go down half way where you are most vulnerable especially when greater loads can be used (because you are much stronger in this partial ROM?)

-9 / The fulcrum moves
+The fulcrum moves

-10 / If you constantly trained in a limited ROM
+If you constantly trained in a limited ROM

-12 / There is a low incidence of lower back pain and knee injury in
+There is a low incidence of lower back pain and knee injury in

-14 / Research that indicates
+Research that indicates